 17th Ave between Waverly Dr and Harrison St is a key bicycle connection between downtown Milwaukie and the Sellwood neighborhood in Portland.
 This connection will be improved by constructing bike lanes and/or a multiuse path.
-In addition, Sseveral potential bike boulevard neighborhood greenway corridors have been identified to enhance Milwaukie's bicycle network.
+In addition, several potential neighborhood greenway corridors have been identified to enhance Milwaukie's bicycle network.
 The corridors were identified with respect to major bicycling destinations as well as their proximity to desired bicycle travel routes.
-The recommended corridors are shown in Figure 6.2 6-8a and described below:
+The recommended corridors are shown in Figure 6-8a and described below:

-- 17th Ave between Waverly Dr and Harrison St, a key bicycle connection between downtown Milwaukie and the Sellwood neighborhood in Portland.
-The connection should be improved by constructing bike lanes or a multiuse path. - Monroe St between downtown Milwaukie and Linwood Ave. - Stanley Ave between Railroad Ave and Johnson Creek Blvd. - A corridor roughly following 40th Ave north from Monroe St and then splitting into two separate corridors at Harvey St. One bike boulevard-neighborhood greenway would continue north on 40th Ave and follow Olsen St and 42nd Ave to connect with Johnson Creek Blvd.
-The second bike boulevard-neighborhood greenway would follow Harvey St west from 40th Ave and follow Balfour St, 29th Ave, and Van Water St to connect with the Springwater Corridor.
-If 29th Ave is extended to the south, the bike boulevard-neighborhood greenway should connect to the south as well (see Figure 8-3a_8-4, which shows the future extension of 29th Ave). - A corridor following 19th Ave south from Eagle St to Sparrow St, then east on Sparrow St to River Rd.
+- Monroe St between downtown Milwaukie and Linwood Ave. - Stanley Ave between Railroad Ave and Johnson Creek Blvd. - A corridor roughly following 40th Ave north from Monroe St and then splitting into two separate corridors at Harvey St. One neighborhood greenway would continue north on 40th Ave and follow Olsen St and 42nd Ave to connect with Johnson Creek Blvd.
+The second neighborhood greenway would follow Harvey St west from 40th Ave and follow Balfour St, 29th Ave, and Van Water St to connect with the Springwater Corridor.
+If 29th Ave is extended to the south, the neighborhood greenway should connect to the south as well (see Figure 8-4, which shows the future extension of 29th Ave). - A corridor following 19th Ave south from Eagle St to Sparrow St, then east on Sparrow St to River Rd.
 This corridor could be extended east on Sparrow St with construction of a multiuse path connecting to the Trolley Trail.

-These bike boulevards-neighborhood greenways should be targeted for Level 4 applications, including signage, pavement markings, intersection treatments, and traffic calming.
+These neighborhood greenways should be targeted for Level 4 applications, including signage, pavement markings, intersection treatments, and traffic calming.
 Each corridor currently includes some boulevard components (e.g., speed humps).
 Due to limited street connectivity, Level 5 bike boulevard applications (traffic diversion) are not recommended for these corridors.
 To identify and develop additional site-specific treatments, the City should involve the bicycling community, neighborhood groups, and the Public Works Department.
 Further analysis and engineering work may also be necessary to determine the feasibility of some applications.